Algebraic relations between solutions of Painlev\'e equations: Painlev e four

 where $\bar v = (v_1, v_2, v_3 )$ are constants such that $\bar v \in V := \{ \bar v = \, | \, v_1+v_2+v_3=0 \} $.
 Then when $ \alpha = 3v_3 +1 , \beta = -2 (v_2 -v_1 )^2$ the elements $q$ such that there is a $p$ so that $(q,p ) $ in the solution set of $ S_{IV} ( v_1, v_2, v_3)$ is precisely the solution set of the fourth Painlev\'e equation.
 So, we will work with the solution set of $S_{IV} ( v_1, v_2, v_3)$, which we denote by $X_{IV} ( v_1, v_2, v_3)$.

 Define the following affine transformations:

 Direct calculations allow one to verify that $s_0 ( v_1, v_2,v_3) = (v_1, v_3+1 , v_2 -1)$.
 Let $H$ be the subgroup generated by $s_0,s_1,s_2$.
 It is easy to see that $s_1$ and $s_2$ generate the natural action of the symmetric group $S_3$ on $V$.
-So, the possible actions of the elements of the group $H$ are permuting the coordinates as well as adding one to any coordinate while subtracting one from any other coordinate.
+So, the transformations in $H$ are generated by permutations of the coordinates together with adding one to any coordinate while subtracting one from any other coordinate.

+For any $g \in H$, we have the a rational bijective map $g_*$ so that the following diagram commutes:

 Let $\Gamma $ be the subset of $\m C^3$ such that